Andrew Benintendi Player Props: White Sox vs. Rangers

 Andrew Benintendi At The Plate

-- Among qualified batters in MLB play, his batting average ranks 26th, his on-base percentage ranks 45th, and he is 132nd in the league in slugging.

-- Benintendi has reached base via a hit in 73 games this season (of 96 played), and had multiple hits in 27 of those games.

-- He has hit a home run in two of 96 games played this year, and in 0.5% of his plate appearances.
+- He has gone deep in two of 97 games played this season, and in 0.5% of his plate appearances.

-- Benintendi has driven home a run in 23 games this year (24.0%), including more than one RBI in 5.2% of his games and producing three or more of his team's runs on one occasion..
+- Benintendi has an RBI in 23 of 97 games this season, with multiple RBI in five of them.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 40 of 96 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.